How to spend a perfect 2-3 weeks in Italy, road tripping from Florence to the Amalfi Coast via Tuscany, Rome and Naples.

 Don’t forget your travel insurance!
 We recommend World Nomads* or True Traveller* who both offer reliable, comprehensive cover, including medical, evacuation, baggage and a range of adventure sports and activities*.
 You can buy both True Traveller and World Nomads insurance even when you’ve left home, which is unusual for travel insurance companies.

 The beauty of Florence is all-consuming.
 Even with the crowds, it’s a city that enchants.
 Filled with museums, galleries, churches and fine architecture, it’s a place that could be explored for months.
 Steve and I tend to prefer wandering a city rather than rushing to see all the sights, and that’s what we did in Florence, strolling the plazas, bridges and streets.
-It was my third time there, but for first timers (and non-pregnant people) I would recommend climbing to the top of the Duomo for incredible views across the city.
+It was my third time there, but for first timers (and non-pregnant people) I would recommend climbing to the top of the Duomo for incredible views across the city (buy an advance ticket here to avoid crazy long queues).
 We also went to the Ufizi, which to be honest was a bit too much when pregnant and in August.
-Despite booking our tickets in advance, we still had to queue to collect the tickets, and then queue again to enter the gallery, which all together took around one hour.
+Despite booking our tickets in advance, we still had to queue to collect the tickets, and then queue again to enter the gallery, which all together took around one hour (I’ve now found a better option where you also get to skip the pick-up queue).
 The galley is impressive, and is certainly a must if your a fan of Renaissance art, but not so much if you’re not.
 Also don’t miss the classic Ponte Vecchio bridge.

 Accommodation in Florence

-We stayed in an AirBnB right in the city centre, just a 10-minute walk from the Duomo.
+We stayed in an AirBnB right in the city centre*, just a 10-minute walk from the Duomo.
 Because I was pregnant, I was keen to stay within walking distance of the centre, and at £63 per night, this was a good bargain.
-The historic apartment was elegantly decorated in the old Fiorentino style, which added a genuine local flavour.
-The only compliant is that the air conditioner only really cooled the downstairs area of the apartment, which made the mezzanine bedroom a little hot.
-(Use this link to get £25 off your first AirBnB trip.)
+Book your stay now*.
+(Use sign up with this link* to get £25 off your first AirBnB trip.)

 Where to eat in Florence